 For the life of your brewer to be maintained well, it’s best to look to filtered water.
 There are several ways to get there.
 One is by the use of a water filter kit that actually is inserted into the reservoir of the brewer and by the addition of a cartridge filled with carbon pellets, it keeps the water on standby pure longer.

 You periodically change the carbon cartridges on an every-three month basis give or take.
 Most of the Keurig brewers in the 1.0 as well as 2.0 series include these water filter kits, if any don’t, there is usually one that is compatible with it.

 The manufacturer website states for all intents and purposes, the bottled and filtered water will provide the best performance on your Keurig brewer (if you’re interested in a Keurig per-se ) and that descaling will be much esier.

 See my post for the various water filter assembly kits that are available: Which Keurig Water Filter Is Best?

 Another option to consider if you are looking at brewers and one you’ve got your heart set on doesn’t have the water filter kit included; consider looking into a Brita pitcher.
 They look just like what their name implies and help minimize the negative parts of water so it tastes better and is better for you.
 They are attractive-looking too and a drop in the bucket compared to what you might spend on a water softener.

+Well there yo have it, how water of different types affects your coffee quality.
 I hope this helps some of you guys out there who needed clarification on some things like this, as that simple clear liquid thing we call h20 is pretty amazingly complex!